 See any opera in the 2019 season for just $15, request your college discount code from your music teacher.

 Or for just $12.50 an opera, students can see every show in the 2020 season!
 (Students only, valid college ID required).
 Will be available starting fall 2019.

 [email protected] programs are recognized by the LA County Commission for the Arts for meeting the CA Education Standards in subjects including visual and performing arts, language arts, history, and social science.

-LBO offers junior high students a live opera performance of The Diary of Anne Frank composed by Grigori Frid along with an interactive workshop introducing students to opera and a discussion with a Holocaust survivor.
-Teachers are provided with a resource packet, which includes additional lesson plans and activities to enhance the learning experience for students.
+LBO offers junior high and high school students a live opera performance of The Diary of Anne Frank by Grigori Frid, along with an interactive workshop introducing students to opera and a powerful discussion with an actual Holocaust survivor (subject to availability).
+Teachers are provided with a resource packet that includes additional lesson plans and activities to enhance the learning experience for students.

-Opera Access invites high schools to attend the final dress rehearsal of an LBO production.
+LBOMG! invites high school students to attend the final dress rehearsal of an LBO production.
 Students and faculty are eligible for free admission to an exclusive sneak preview performance before opening night.
-Check back to see which upcoming productions and performance dates will be included in Opera Access for 2014.

 OperaEncounter needs you!

-Help inspire the next generation of opera audiences and artists through your generous donation or sign up as a volunteer.
+Help inspire the next generation of opera audiences and artists!